Committees and working groups

 The Wye Moves Working Group is developing draft highways projects and consulting on them.
 The aims is to to make Wye a safer place to be, and more attractive to move around, whether on foot, cycling or driving.
 The projects will be costed and form part of the Wye Highways Improvement Plan (HIP) and provide evidence for the walkable village policy in the Wye Neighbourhood Plan.

-The Wye Revives Working Group is focussed on the purchase and reuse of the former Wye Methodist Church as a community centre.
+The Wye Revives Working Group is focussed on the purchase and reuse of the former Wye Methodist Church as a community hub in the centre of Wye.

-The Wye Celebrates Working Group is preparing for for the Queen's Platinum Jubilee celebrations in June 2022.
+The Wye Celebrates Working Group organised the beacon lighing and street party events for the Queen's Platinum Jubilee celebrations in June 2022.

 The Annual Parish Council Meeting (APCM) is normally held during May.
 The APCM is the first of the four statutory meetings of the financial year and the first agenda item is the election of a chair for the year.
 The APCM also decides on the membership of committees and elects a vice-chair.
 During the year ad hoc committees may be appointed for a specific task e.g. to deal with a formal complaint.